First Year Experience

 A prerequisite for success in an academic medical career is leadership ability.
 An academic physician is expected to guide the patient and family as they adapt to serious illness, supervise the health care team in the care of the patient, direct laboratory and clinical research efforts, teach trainees at all levels and, potentially, lead as the head of a program, department or institution.
-Leadership is taught implicitly, as in most programs, by a gradual increase in responsibility throughout the fellow's training, and includes the opportunity for a fourth-year fellow to function as an attending.
-Fellows are routinely invited to participate in formal faculty development activities (e.g., workshops on grantsmanship, career planning, professionalism, and communication).
+Leadership is taught implicitly by a gradual increase in responsibility throughout the fellow's training and through role-modeling by faculty, and also formally as fellows are routinely invited to participate in faculty development activities (e.g., workshops on grantsmanship, career planning, professionalism, and communication).
 The fellows also have a monthly meeting with the section chief, clinical leadership, and program directors to discuss leadership topics chosen by the fellows.
 In addition, the program teaches leadership through a unique Fellows’ Seminar.

-This twice-monthly seminar, required for the first-year fellows, and optional thereafter, focuses on reflective practice and leadership.
-Fellows are encouraged to discuss challenging circumstances they encounter in their care giving role.
-The diverse topics include issues such as: the difficulty of dealing with a dying patient, the complexities of leading a health care team, and the strain of balancing the family demands with the commitments of an intense academic training program.
-Selected senior faculty facilitate discussions and frame thought-provoking questions.
-They may, at times, relate their own experiences as well.
+This twice-monthly seminar, required for first-year fellows, and optional thereafter, focuses on reflective practice and leadership.
+Fellows are encouraged to discuss challenging circumstances they encounter in their care-giving role.
+The curriculum includes diverse topics such as difficulty in dealing with a dying patient, the complexities of leading a health care team, and the strain of balancing the family demands with the commitments of an intense academic training program.
+Selected senior faculty facilitate discussions, frame thought-provoking questions, and may, at times, relate their own experiences as well.
 This method enhances fellows’ understanding of these complex issues and broadens their experience base through input from colleagues and mentors.
 There is a systematic effort to help fellows develop skills in analyzing situations and translating reflection into effective action as leaders in academic medicine.
+Learn more